Women’s Perspective on Women in Medicine

 February 1, 2019

-Recently, the NBOME sat down with four of the many inspirational women in our midst to discuss their challenges, successes, and advice for future female DOs.
-We are pleased to share the stories of Natasha Bray, DO, MSEd; Danielle Cooley, DO; Gretta Gross, DO, MEd; and Karen T. Snider, DO.
-These women contribute their talents on a regular basis as members of our Board, our National Faculty and our Staff and we are pleased to be able to share their stories.
+NBOME sat down with four of the many inspirational women in our midst to discuss their challenges, successes, and advice for future female DOs.
+We are pleased to share the stories of Natasha Bray, DO, MSEd; Danielle Cooley, DO; Gretta Gross, DO, MEd; and Karen T. Snider, DO, who contribute their talents on a regular basis as members of our Board, our National Faculty and our Staff.

 What challenges have you faced in medical school, and later, in the workplace?